mihir787/case_study_two/CaseStudy2.md

 <center><h1>Interesting Trends - In Python</h1></center>

-An analysis of trends in job roles, attrition, and some other factors that were commonly featured in the models above.
+An analysis of trends in job roles, attrition, and other factors that were commonly featured in the models above.

 #### YearsSinceLastPromotion and YearsInCurrentRole